 European Neighbourhood Policy - East - population statistics

-In 2017, people aged 65 years and more made up a smaller part of the population in the six European Neighbourhood Policy-East countries than in the EU.
+In 2018, people aged 65 years and more made up a smaller part of the population in the six European Neighbourhood Policy-East countries than in the EU where they accounted for almost one fifth of the total population.

-Three of the six European Neighbourhood Policy-East countries, Azerbaijan, Armenia and Georgia recorded higher crude birth rates than death rates in 2017 while the opposite was recorded in the EU, Belarus, Moldova and Ukraine.
+Three of the six European Neighbourhood Policy-East countries, Azerbaijan, Armenia and Georgia recorded higher crude birth rates than death rates in 2018 while the opposite was true in the EU, Moldova, Belarus and Ukraine.

-Compared with the EU (1.60 children per woman), fertility rates in 2016 were notably higher in Azerbaijan and Georgia, similar in Belarus and Armenia but lower in Ukraine and Moldova.
+Compared with the EU (1.60 children per woman), fertility rates in 2016 were notably higher in Georgia and Azerbaijan, similar in Belarus and Armenia but lower in Ukraine and Moldova.

 This article is part of an online publication and presents information relating to a range of demographic statistics for the European Union (EU) and the six countries that together form the European Neighbourhood Policy-East (ENP-East) region, namely, Armenia, Azerbaijan, Belarus, Georgia, Moldova and Ukraine.
-Note that data shown in this article for Georgia exclude the regions of Abkhazia and South Ossetia over which the government of Georgia does not exercise effective control and data for Moldova exclude Transnistria.
-The latest data for Ukraine generally exclude the territories which are not under effective control of the Ukrainian government and the illegally annexed Autonomous Republic of Crimea and the City of Sevastopol and this may, in turn, impact on the comparability of the time series.
+Data shown for Georgia exclude the regions of Abkhazia and South Ossetia over which Georgia does not exercise control and the data shown for Moldova exclude areas over which the government of the Republic of Moldova does not exercise control.
+The latest data for Ukraine generally exclude the illegally annexed Autonomous Republic of Crimea and the City of Sevastopol and the territories which are not under control of the Ukrainian government and this may, in turn, impact on the comparability of the time series.

 Aside from basic data on population levels and the structure of the population, this article also provides information on crude birth rates and crude death rates, the total fertility rate, life expectancy at birth and the infant mortality rate.